 From these four ancient sources it can be clearly seen that Judaizing is the adoption of Judean customs.
 When I call someone a Judaizer or their doctrine Judaizing, I am not slandering them as a lover or follower of the synagogue of Satan which presents itself as Judaism today; rather I am stating simply that they are following in this same ancient error which was recognized by St. Paul.
 The charge is no more or no less than that.

 Now many will undoubtedly be thinking that the Law of Moses was not unique to the Kingdom of Judah or the province of Judea; it was given to the 12 tribes of Israel.
-It is a part of our heritage.
-This is true, but just because the Mosaic Law is part of the history of our 12 tribes does not necessarily mean that it is something which binds us to this day.
-The Law of Moses which was given to our people at Sinai is the body of conditions to the covenant made at Sinai.
-The Sinaitic Covenant was dependent upon Israel’s obedience to the Law of Moses (Exodus 19.5-6, Leviticus 26.14 ff., Deuteronomy 28.15 ff.) and when we broke the Old Covenant, so did God.
+It is a part of our Christian heritage.
+This is true, but just because the Mosaic Law is part of the history of the 12 tribes does not necessarily mean that it is something which binds Christians today.
+The Law of Moses which was given to Israel at Sinai is the body of conditions to the covenant made at Sinai.
+The Sinaitic Covenant was dependent upon Israel’s obedience to the Law of Moses (Exodus 19.5-6, Leviticus 26.14 ff., Deuteronomy 28.15 ff.) and when Israel broke the Old Covenant, so did God.
 Here are a few passages that show that Israel was divorced from God and the Old Covenant:

 “10And I took my rod that was called Beauty, and I cut it asunder to make void my covenant, which I had made with all people.
 11And it was made void in that day: and so the poor of the flock that keep for me, understood that it is the word of the Lord.
 12And I said to them: If it be good in your eyes, bring hither my wages: and if not, be quiet.
 And they weighed for my wages thirty pieces of silver.
 13And the Lord said to me: Cast it to the statuary, a handsome price, that I was prized at by them.
 And I took the thirty pieces of silver, and I cast them into the house of the Lord to the statuary.
 14And I cut off my second rod that was called a Cord, that I might break the brotherhood between Juda and Israel.“ -Zechariah 11